SalonenTeemu/e2ee-real-time-chat-app/README.md

    npm run install:all
    ```

-3. Create a `.env` file in both the `backend` and `frontend` directories.
+3. Create a `.env` file in the project root directory.
 Use the `.env.example` file in the project root as a reference for required variables.

 ## Running the Application